charmarr/charmarr-meta/adr/storage/adr-004-config-storage.md

 * Good, because zero additional infrastructure to deploy (no PostgreSQL cluster, no s3-integrator for PostgreSQL)
 * Good, because simpler charm code with no database schema management, migrations, or connection pooling
 * Good, because fewer services to monitor and maintain (2 backup services vs 4 with PostgreSQL option)
-* Good, because unified backup approach via Velero for all services (see MADR-002)
+* Good, because unified backup approach via Velero for all services (backup strategy to be documented)
 * Bad, because restore operations take longer (2-5 min per service vs 30 sec with PostgreSQL)
 * Bad, because SQLite databases cannot be shared across instances (but applications don't support this anyway)
 * Bad, because no automatic recovery on restore (requires manual juju commands, though could be automated in Configuratarr later)